August 25th, Year of our Fair Lord 10, Teno

 She was watching, Rose realized, and felt her breath catch in her throat.
 She shut her eyes a moment to calm herself.
-It didn’t feel right, with the general there, to stare as she wanted to.
+It didn’t feel right, with the general there, to stare like she wanted to.

-Tori went on: “So many mortals, all affected by them, depending on them, they feel more real—Being real itself is the idea that’s really alluring to them, isn’t it, general?”
+Tori went on: “So many mortals, all affected by them, depending on them, they feel more real—Being real itself is the idea that’s really alluring to them, isn’t it, General?”

 “It is,” said Gao, with a nod that was almost a bow.
 “Is it the same for you?”

-“No, because I am real,” said Tori patiently, and the stones might had crumbled from their lack of confidence in light of her surety.
+“No, because I am real,” said Tori patiently, and the stones might had crumbled from their lack of confidence, in light of her surety.
 She went on, “Eventually, illusions just weren’t enough.
 They had to get involved.”